Robust-to-Dynamics Optimization: Robust to linear dynamics linear programming

 As we are under the running assumption that the origin is in the interior of our polytope $P,$ the vector $b\in\mathbb{R}^m$ in the description $\{x\in\mathbb{R}^n| Ax\leq b\}$ of $P$ is elementwise positive.
 Hence, by rescaling, we can without loss of generality take $b$ to be the all ones vector.
 With this in mind, here is a mathematical description of the above optimization problem\footnote{We use the notation $S^{n\times n}$ to refer to the set of $n\times n$ real symmetric matrices.}:

 If the pair $(x_r,H_r)$ is an optimal solution to this problem, then we let

 and $x_r$ will be our candidate suboptimal solution to R-LD-LP.
 There are two challenges to overcome with the formulation in (\ref{inner.ellipse.nonconvex.formulation}).
-First, the constraint needs to be rewritten to remove the universal quantifier.
-It may seem natural to employ the $\mathcal{S}$-procedure~\cite{s_lemma_survey} for this purpose.
-However, even if one does this, the unknown ``multiplier'' of the $\mathcal{S}$-procedure will multiply the unknown matrix $H$, resulting in a nonconvex constraint.
-Second, the decision variables $x$ and $H$ are multiplying each other in the constraint $(G^rx)^TH(G^rx)\leq 1$, which again makes the constraint nonconvex.
-Nevertheless, we show next that one can get around these issues and formulate problem (\ref{inner.ellipse.nonconvex.formulation}) \emph{exactly} as an SDP.
-The main ingredients of the proof are Schur complements, polar duality theory of convex sets (see e.g.~\cite{barvinok2002course},~\cite{rostalski2010dualities}), and duality of linear dynamical systems under transposition of the matrix $G$.
-These ideas and the exact SDP formulation have first appeared in~\cite{rdo_cdc15}.
+First, the constraint needs to be rewritten to remove the universal quantifier. \st{It may seem natural to employ the $\mathcal{S}$-procedure~ for this purpose.
+However, even if one does this, the unknown ``multiplier'' of the $\mathcal{S}$-procedure will multiply the unknown matrix $H$, resulting in a nonconvex constraint. } Second, the decision variables $x$ and $H$ are multiplying each other in the constraint $(G^rx)^TH(G^rx)\leq 1$, which again makes the constraint nonconvex.
+Nevertheless, we show next that one can get around these issues and formulate problem (\ref{inner.ellipse.nonconvex.formulation}) \st{\emph{exactly}} \aaa{exactly} as an SDP.
+The main ingredients of the proof are Schur complements, polar duality theory of convex sets (see e.g.~\cite{barvinok2002course},~\cite{rostalski2010dualities}), and duality of linear dynamical systems under transposition of the matrix $G$. \st{These ideas and the exact SDP formulation have first appeared in [4].}~ \aaa{Furthermore, we establish that the feasible solutions to R-LD-LP that are produced by our SDPs become optimal in a number of steps that can be computed in polynomial time.}

 \begin{theorem} Suppose $\rho(G)<1$ and the set $P=\{x\in\mathbb{R}^n|\ Ax\leq 1 \}$ is bounded.
 Let $a_i$ denote the transpose of the $i$-th row of the matrix $A\in\mathbb{R}^{m\times n}$ and consider the following semidefinite program: